 At Council’s direction on October 17, 2016, staff are studying the issue of short-term accommodations in Oakville and how other municipalities are regulating this type of visitor accommodation.
-A report to Council on September 25, 2017 will present information on the nature and impacts of the local short-term accommodation market, and recommend a proposed approach for new short-term accommodation regulations for Oakville, including a licensing bylaw and implementation plan.

 In the last decade there has been rapid growth in online marketplaces that connect people looking for short-term accommodation with people who want to rent or sublet their own accommodation for the same purpose.